 Breakfast can make or break your day.
-Instead of starting it with empty calories that will leave you hangry and sluggish by 10am, grab one of these healthy breakfast smoothies for a filling + satisfying breakfast that will successfully fuel your day!
+Instead of starting it with empty calories that leave you hangry and sluggish by 10am, blend healthy breakfast smoothies for a filling and satisfying meal to support your weight loss goals.

 Table of Contents

 Starting my day with a breakfast smoothie is a no-brainer.
 Yet not all smoothies offer the same types of nutrients, protein or natural sugars you need in the morning.

 Before I have a smoothie, I like to make a quick detox tea or metabolism-boosting tea to get the digestive system moving (if you know what I mean).
 After that, I get out the blender, toss some fruits and vegetables in to to nourish my body and keep me full all morning long.
 Fiber is our friend.

 When I start my day with a good, filling breakfast smoothie, I tend to make better food choices throughout the day.
 Which is why I really try to drink a healthy breakfast smoothie every single day.
 Here’s some of my favorite recipes to blend for breakfast:

 Sweet or savory, green or purple, you get to pick!
 Any of these recipes will help you easily check off that healthy breakfast goal each day, in just about five minutes.
 Why?
 Well, they’re loaded with all the good stuff and taste amazing.
 You won’t have to force yourself to down any of these.
 Here’s how I like to build my breakfast smoothies: